Find The Answers to All of Your Questions

 What is APR?

 APR stands for Annual Percentage Rate.
 APR is how much interest you will have pay back each year.
 Usually, the amount that the lenders advertise is a 'representative' amount which means that you might not always be quoted the figure that is advertised when you apply.
 Make sure you check this with the organisation you are dealing with before you agree to accept any offers.

 What if I change my mind?

-Whether you need money to upgrade old fashioned household items like TVs and microwaves or to pay for a new car or dream holiday, these loans are a relatively simple option that can allow you to get cash into your bank account quickly.
-As long as you remember to follow this guide and check that you are getting the best deal you can, this option can be simpler and easier to keep track of than credit cards or overdrafts.
-Short term loans can be useful if you can afford the repayments, but do remember, this option can be expensive.
-If you ensure that you spend some time researching the different providers of and types of loan that may be available to you, there is no reason that you can't make an informed decision that benefits you in grand scheme.
-Always remember to check the APR and additional charges with the lender themselves and make sure you take advantage of that 14 day cooling off period if you need to.
+Whether you need money to upgrade items like TVs and microwaves or to pay for a new car or dream holiday, these loans are a relatively simple option that can allow you to get the extra cash you need into your bank account quickly.
+As long as you remember to follow this guide and check that you are getting the best deal you can, this option can be more straightforward and more comfortable to keep track of than credit cards or overdrafts.
+Personal loans can be useful if you can afford the repayments.
+If you ensure that you spend some time researching the different providers of and types of loan that may be available to you, there is no reason that you can't make an informed decision that benefits you in the grand scheme of things.
+Always remember to check the APR and additional charges with the lender and make sure you take advantage of that 14-day cooling off period if you need to.

 Most of all, it's essential to make sure that you can afford the repayments and still afford to pay for other essentials such as groceries, utility bills and rent or mortgage payments!